tahoe-lafs/tahoe-lafs/docs/configuration.rst

 you.
 After creation, the node will never modify the ``tahoe.cfg`` file: all persistent state is put in other files.

-A second file "BASEDIR/introducers" configures introducers.
+A second file "``BASEDIR/introducers``" configures introducers.
 It is necessary to write all FURL entries into this file.
 Each line in this file contains exactly one FURL entry.
-For backward compatibility reasons, any "introducer.furl" entry found in tahoe.cfg file will automatically be copied into this file.
+For backward compatibility reasons, any "``introducer.furl``" entry found in ``tahoe.cfg`` file will automatically be copied into this file.
 Keeping any FURL entry in tahoe.cfg file is not recommended for new users.

 The item descriptions below use the following types: